-If you want cover for a specific treatment in the above list, such as pregnancy, you may be able to buy a Silver Plus policy.
+If you want cover for a specific treatment in the above list, such as pregnancy, you might be able to buy a Silver Plus policy.
 If you need more cover, you'll need to opt for a Gold policy with all the bells and whistles.

-CHOICE tip: We found in many states Silver Plus policies are actually cheaper than Silver policies that cover fewer treatments.
+CHOICE tip: We've found in many states that Silver Plus policies are actually cheaper than Silver policies that cover fewer treatments.

-Silver and Silver Plus health cover ranges in price from $131 to $520 a month for a family policy with excess.
-The cost varies depending on which state you live in, how much you earn, the level of excess and when you first bought health insurance.
+Silver and Silver Plus health cover ranges in price from around $300 to above $550 per month for a family policy with a $750 excess.
+The cost varies depending on which state you live in, how much you earn, the level of excess, and when you first bought health insurance.

-- An excess is an amount you pay as a contribution when you go to hospital.
+An excess is an amount you pay as a contribution when you go to hospital.
 The higher your excess is, the lower your monthly premium will be.

 CHOICE health insurance reviews